demirantay/notebook/syllabus-compsci.md

   - [ ] Project: Once you are done you can solve the algorithms that are listed as a roadmap in a image at the bottom of this file.
   - [ ] **Once you are done with the fundementals open up "Human Universals" and try to come up with an idea to build**

 ### Mathematics

-  CS is basically a runaway branch of applied math, so learning math will give you a competitive advantage.

   - [ ] Study : Most important math for CS is discrete math.
 Finish the prerequisites from khan academy.
   - [ ] Course : [Important dicrete course](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/video-lectures/)